Loket Castle: Cathedral

 The Baroque cathedral was erected on the site of the original Gothic church, which was burned down in 1725.
 The new church was completed in 1734, to a design by Wolfgang Braubock.
 The altar paintings are attributed to Petr Brandl, and both the valuable side altars were probably the work of the Loket sculptor Jan Wild.
 When the church was reconstructed, the old churchyard behind the presbytery was restored.
 A monument to Lord Václav Popel of Lobkovice, imprisoned in Loket and buried in the church crypt, was erected here.

-In media
+In films

 The town centre and castle were both used as locations in the 2006 film Casino Royale, representing a town in Montenegro.